Treatment didn’t last long enough

-- Treatment didn’t last long enough: Anecdotal and empirical research is finding that the longer one spends in treatment, the better chance they have of staying sober.
-Long term treatment offers more structure, healing, therapy, accountability, and responsibility.
-Working through a gradual step down process of treatment increases independence and responsibility slowly as changes in therapy focus change, as well as life skills and relapse prevention tools.
-Short bouts of treatment can be caused by changes in insurance benefits, leaving treatment early, or choosing a short term program.
+Anecdotal and empirical research is finding that the longer one spends in treatment, the better chance one has of staying sober.
+Long-term treatment offers more structure, healing, therapy, accountability, and responsibility.
+Working through a gradual step-down process of treatment increases independence and responsibility slowly as changes in therapy focus change, as well as life skills and relapse prevention tools.
+Short bouts of treatment can be caused by changes in insurance benefits, leaving treatment early, or choosing a short-term program.

-- The program didn’t address co-occurring issues: Most cases of addiction and alcoholism are co-occurring with other mental health disorders, trauma, compulsive disorders, or impulse control issues.
-Only treating addiction and alcoholism, the chemical dependency, is not effective treatment.
-Commonly, addiction and alcoholism are the result of co-occurring mental health disorders.
-In order to effectively treat the root cause of addiction, thereby having the greatest chance of long term recovery, it is necessary to treat all present disorders and issues.
+Most cases of addiction and alcoholism are co-occurring with other mental health disorders, trauma, compulsive disorders, or impulse control issues.
+Only treating addiction and alcoholism, the chemical dependency, is not an effective treatment.
+Commonly, addiction and alcoholism are the results of co-occurring mental health disorders.
+In order to effectively treat the root cause of addiction, thereby having the greatest chance of long-term recovery, it is necessary to treat all present disorders and issues.